Kogan Smart Plug: No Esp8266? (Tuya WB2S)

 Internals

 Unfortunately as soon as I opened it I found it had a WB2S chip in it, not the ESP8266/8285 or equivalent.
-Runs Tuya, but no known way to flash this with something like Tasmota at this stage.
+It runs Tuya, and just for fun I did play with Tuya Local for a bit, but there is no known way to flash this with something like Tasmota at this stage.

 There is a fair bit of room in the housing, so I knew it shouldn’t be hard to swap the daughterboard for an ESP12F or similar.